loader-logo

 Political Viability

-The feasibility of these reforms is questioned, noting that they would only materialise if the Conservative Party wins the next general election.
+Many question the feasibility of these reforms, pointing out that they will only materialise if the Conservative Party wins the next general election.

 Flexibility and Specialisation